 The mobile phones in Chennai start floating into the sky and flocking like birds to eventually disappear without a trace.
 The scientists fail to reason the phenomenon and consider it to be the fifth force.
-After a few murders are related to the phenomenon, the Government requests Dr Vaseekar (Rajinikanth) to bring back ‘Chitti-The Robot’ to fight against the force.
+After a few murders are related to the phenomenon, the Government requests Dr. Vaseekar (Rajinikanth) to bring back ‘Chitti-The Robot’ to fight against the force.
 A humanoid robot, Nila (Amy Jackson), helps him during the process.
 The rest of the story is about how Vaseekar faced the force and what it has to do with an ornithologist, Pakshi Raju (Akshay Kumar).

 The second half starts with the flashback episode dealing with a social cause of how birds are endangered due to the radiation of cell phone towers.
 This is connected to the central conflict of the film.
 The film then pauses for a brief moment before another action sequence.
 The climax is both grand and entertaining which reminds the audience of the first part.
 However, the ending is abrupt without giving time for resolution.
-The social message is left for the audience.
+The social message is left to the audience.
 Overall, 2.0 relies heavily on action and visual effects.

 2.0 has a decent script with good dialogues.
 The production values are outstanding.
 We have never seen anything like 2.0 in Indian cinema before and the producers spent lavishly to make it happen.
 This is the first Indian film to be shot in 3D and is the first Indian film to have 4D sound.
 The film set a benchmark in visual effects too.
 The cinematography is excellent and the visuals are great.
 The art design is good and there are a lot of details behind everything.

 The background score breathed life into the film and gave unique personality to every character.
-The songs, at least in Telugu version, are not up to the mark.
+The songs, at least in the Telugu version, are not up to the mark.
 The editing is good.
 Shankar is undoubtedly the best Indian director to handle such scripts.
 He proves again with 2.0 what he is capable of.
-The film challenges other industries on technical front.
+The film challenges other industries on the technical front.
 2.0 raised the bar to new heights and set the standards so high for other Indian directors.

 2.0 is a visual extravaganza that redefines the visual effects in Indian cinema.
-Although the film had over the top action sequences, the story binds them together.
-Overall, 2.0 is a must watch for its grandeur, scale and visual effects.
+Although the film had over-the-top action sequences, the story binds them together.
+Overall, 2.0 is a must-watch for its grandeur, scale, and visual effects.
 Meanwhile, Rajinikanth has Petta ready for release.